 Feel free to use what you have on hand, or your favorite salt and pepper, but I can’t help but recommend my favorites.

-- Fine Grain Himalayan Salt – When I started researching different salts for healthier options, my friend recommends this salt and I haven’t looked back.
+- Fine Grain Himalayan Salt – When I started researching different salts for healthier options, my friend recommended this salt and I haven’t looked back.
 It is “saltier” so I don’t have to add as much when cooking, but it is also really tasty!
 I’m a big fan!

 However, feel free to use my other favorite, kosher salt, or any type of sea salt/table salt. - Peppercorn Medley – Oh my favorite pepper in all the land!
 I love using this with the BEST oven baked steak recipe, and anything “beef” related.
 You’d be surprised at how much flavor this pepper has over regular black pepper.
 HOWEVER, feel free to use regular ground black pepper too!
 It’s tasty too!